-Rainfall fields in a high spatial and temporal resolution were generated using the STREAP model (Space-Time Realizations of Areal Precipitation).
-STREAP was presented by Paschalis et al. (2013) and used to generate rainfall over a large rural catchment for flood investigations (Paschalis et al., 2014) and to analyze the variability of extreme rainfall intensity over radar-pixel scales (Peleg et al., 2016).
-It is composed of three hierarchical modules describing: (i) the storm arrival process; (ii) temporal evolution of the mean areal intensity and fraction of wet area during a storm; and (iii) evolution of the space-time structure of rainfall during a storm.
+Rainfall fields in a high spatial and temporal resolution were generated using the STREAP model (Space-Time Realizations

-For this analysis, rainfall was generated with a spatial resolution of $100 m \times 100 m$ for a domain size of $1.5 km \times 1.5 km$ (see mesh in Fig. 1) and a temporal resolution of 10 min.
+- of Areal Precipitation).
+STREAP was presented by Paschalis et al. (2013) and used to generate rainfall over a large rural catchment for flood investigations (Paschalis et al., 2014) and to analyze the variability of extreme rainfall intensity over radarpixel scales (Peleg et al., 2016).
+It is composed of three hierarchical modules describing: (i) the storm arrival process; (ii) temporal evolution of the mean areal intensity and fraction of wet area during a storm; and (iii) evolution of the space-time structure of rainfall during a storm. - For this analysis, rainfall was generated with a spatial resolution of 100 m x 100 m for a domain size of 1.5 km x 1.5 km (see mesh in Fig. 1) and a temporal resolution of 10 min.
+For urban drainage applications 10 min can be considered a rather coarse temporal discretization, however we searched consistency with the observed rainfall record which is only available in 10 min resolution.
 The spatial resolution was chosen to roughly match the discretization required for the urban sub-catchments, i.e. about two sub-catchments per ha resulting in 158 individual sub-catchments within 77 ha, and the temporal resolution was set to match the temporal resolution of the rain-gauge observations.